Day 28: Capstone Part 1, Build the Source and Strategy Foundation

 • I used ChatGPT to create a work plan note.

-• I used Codex or ChatGPT to translate technical material if needed.
+• I used ChatGPT Work or ChatGPT to translate technical material if needed.

 • I compared what each tool did well.